 This is an easy pantry hors d'oeuvre.
 It takes no time at all to whip up and has a satisfying, smooth and creamy texture.
-It doesn't taste fishy -- we noticed a pleasant meaty flavor. - binks
+It doesn't taste fishy -- we noticed a pleasant meaty flavor. —Rebecca Vitale

 Put all ingredient, even sardine oil, in a food processor.
 Blend until you get a somewhat smooth paste.
-Taste and add salt and black pepper, and more lemon juice, if needed.
+Taste; add salt and more lemon juice, if needed.